 The College reserves the right to enter and inspect student rooms for the purpose of health and safety, to perform maintenance repairs, and in emergency situations.
 Every effort will be made to notify the student in advance of entry into occupied rooms.
-Additionally, the College complies with New York State law which allows police and law enforcement officials with proper warrants to enter and search a student room.
+In addition, campus police and other duly sworn law enforcement officials with proper warrants may enter and search a student room.
 If University Police have reason to search a room, they will first ask consent of the occupant and state the property for which they are searching.
 The student may deny the right to search unless a proper warrant is presented.
+Rooms found to be improperly secured during breaks may be entered by an agent of the College to conduct a health and safety inspection.
+A report will be made and the unsecured room will be secured.